cezacs1/VAC/README.md

 https://www.unknowncheats.me/wiki/Valve_Anti-Cheat:VAC_external_tool_detection_(and_more)

 ## some_retaddr_1
-its for angle & pos check (not sure)
+its for angle & pos check, detecting changes. (not sure)

 Converted from sub_1801F0CE0 in engine2.dll